ticup/CloudTypes-paper/README.md

 Examples
 --------
 The examples are running live on heroku: [Counter](http://cloudtypes.herokuapp.com/examples/grocery/client/index.html), [Grocery List](http://cloudtypes.herokuapp.com/examples/grocery/client/index.html), [Projects Manager](http://cloudtypes.herokuapp.com/examples/projects/client/index.html).
+The grocery example is also implemented in Angularjs [here](http://cloudtypes.herokuapp.com/examples/grocery-ng/client/index.html).

 See the examples folder (e.g. [the grocery example](https://github.com/ticup/CloudTypes/blob/master/examples/grocery/server/index.js)) on how to get everything working.

 You can run the examples on your own computer if you have the optional dependencies installed (static file server):